 To ensure you're on the correct academic path and properly prepared for the roles you want, it's important you understand the rules and regulations for licensure in the state you plan to practice within.
 Click on your state below for specific information.

-For additional questions regarding state licensing and the online MSW at Our Lady of the Lake University, please contact a program manager toll-free at 855-275-1082, or request more information today.
+For additional questions regarding state licensing and the online MSW at Our Lady of the Lake University, please contact an admissions advisor toll-free at 855-275-1082, or request more information today.